spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/product/ux/ux-research-training/research-panel-management/index.html.md

 ### How do I create and conduct research using a panel?

+#### Establish a DRI for the panel
+Before creating a panel, you will need to establish a Panel DRI.
+This person is responsible for steps within the creation of the panel, communicating with participants, and panel management and tracking.

 #### Creating a panel
 To create a panel, follow the steps below.
 If you have any questions, please contact a UX Research Operations Coordinator to assist you.